 The one must-have feature of any rocker or glider, in my opinion, are arm rests.
 Arm rests will support your elbows and thus, the weight of the baby.
 Trust me, your arms will get tired VERY quickly unless you have something bolstering them up.
 I mention this because many of the fancy-pants, modern-ey chairs for nurseries don’t have arm rests.
 (Apparently, having sore arms must be en vogue.)

-We asked 84,000 of our closest friends what their favorite nursery rocker/glider is.
+We asked 96,000 of our closest friends what their favorite nursery glider rockers are.
 Here are the results:

 This sleek-looking rocking chair from IKEA is the favorite in the budget category.
 Tried and true, this rocker has a nice, high back for you to comfortably rest your head (and doze off, you will).
 The cover is also easy to clean, which is great for spit-up.
 Best yet, it’s great for everyday use once your baby (or babies) graduate/s from nursing.
 There is a foot stool available as well.

 Also in the economy category is the Shermag rocker/glider.
 A step down from Dutailier (below), this seat has nice, padded arms (which I love) and a matching, gliding ottoman.
-I personally own this seat.
-My only complaint is that the ottoman is a bit top-heavy and will easily fall over on your older children (if you have any), who can’t seem to resist jumping and playing on it.
-This seat glides along on ball bearings, although a few readers had problems with the gliding or claimed it was too noisy (mine was not, FWIW).
+Meg personally owned this seat.
+Her only complaint is that the ottoman is a bit top-heavy and will easily fall over on your older children (if you have any), who can’t seem to resist jumping and playing on it.
+This seat glides along on ball bearings, although a few readers had problems with the gliding or claimed it was too noisy (Meg’s was not, FWIW).

 Crate&Kids, previously known as Land Of Nod, makes a few favorites that are well-liked in the modern department.
-These include the Marguerite, Milo, Joya, and Toby (pictured below).
-These chairs fall into the $799+ price range, but will last forever.
+These include the Milo, Joya, and Luca.
+These chairs fall into the $699+ price range, but will last forever.

 $$$$ — Pottery Barn Kids Comfort Swivel Rocker ~ $850+